Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 One is for a pretty good pickup truck.

-Another is for a tractor trailer rig, which they say, oh yeah, this can do a lot of nifty stuff, uh more than the pickup trucks can do.
+Another is for a tractor trailer rig, which they say, oh yeah, this can do a lot of nifty stuff, more than the pickup trucks can do.

-And you look at them and you say, You morons, I want a pickup truck.
+And you look at them and you say, you morons, I want a pickup truck.

 I don't want a tractor trailer.